 The utility supports all types of bootable ISOs.
 Rufus will format the drive and creates a bootable USB Windows installer or Linux from the bootable ISO image you selected.

-The program supports both MBR and GPT partition scheme for UEFI, file system options include: FAT32, NTFS, UDF, and exFAT.
+The program supports both MBR and GPT partition schemes for UEFI, file system options include: FAT32, NTFS, UDF, and exFAT.

 The application lets you change cluster size, volume label, and the program even allows you to check the device for bad blocks, and select the algorithm type.